gnandous/rx-player/doc/architecture/stream/index.md

 It's also a way for the Stream to communicate informations about the content and give some controls to the user.

-For example, as available audio languages are only known after the manifest has been downloaded and parsed, and as it is most of all a user preference, the Stream can emit to the API Subjects allowing the API to "choose" at any time the wanted language.
+For example, as available audio languages are only known after the manifest has been downloaded and parsed, and as it is most of all a user preference, the Stream can emit to the API RxJS Subjects allowing the API to "choose" at any time the wanted language.

-It it then the job of the API to manage these events.